DantrazTrev/Neural-Networks/README.md

 The Neural Network uses the Quadratic Cost function and Stochastic gradient descent with no regularization.

+# Starting to Work on the project
+You should have git installed in your system .

+1. Fork the repo then In gitbash or terminal if you use mac or linux type: git clone "url of forked repo"
+2. Start working on the project on the your local machine
+3. When you're done with the changes add and commit the changes
+4. Push the project on your forked
+5. Create a pull request to the orignal project

 #  Running tests

 To check that the Neural network is running without any error run test.py